zomer701/secret-santa/README.md

 npx cdk deploy
 ```

+4. Configure SES "From" address:
+   - Verify a sender email or domain in SES.
+   - Update `SES_FROM_EMAIL` in `lib/santa-stack.ts` to that verified address before deploying.

-4. After deployment, update `frontend/app.js` with your API URL:
+5. After deployment, update `frontend/app.js` with your API URL:
 ```javascript
 const API_URL = 'https://xxxxx.execute-api.us-east-1.amazonaws.com/prod';
 ```

-5. Redeploy to update the frontend:
+6. Redeploy to update the frontend:
 ```bash
 npx cdk deploy
 ```